zabore/manuscript-code-repository/README.md

 Instructions:

 1. Download both files to the same directory
+2. Install the `riskclustr` package from CRAN using `install.packages("riskclustr")`.
+Note that this line of code is commented out in `eh_cluster_sim_fun.R` as it only needs to be run once.
-2. Change the filepath in `setwd()` to point to the directory where the files were downloaded
+3. Change the filepath in `setwd()` in `run_eh_cluster_sim.R`to point to the directory where the files were downloaded
-3. Set simulation parameters in `run_eh_cluster_sim.R` to desired values and run
+4. Set simulation parameters in `run_eh_cluster_sim.R` to desired values
-4. Use `set.seed()` to set a seed.
+5. Use `set.seed()` to set a seed.
 Note that a variety of seeds were used to produce results in the manuscript.
+6. Run `run_eh_cluster_sim.R` to produce results.
+See notes at bottom of code file for details on results structure.